garth/overmind-forms/README.md

 import { TConnect, createConnect } from 'overmind-react'

 import * as login from './modules/login'
-import * as form from 'overmind-forms' // add this line
+import form from 'overmind-forms' // add this line

 const config = namespaced({
   login,